Semantic-VAE: Semantic-Alignment Latent Representation for Better Speech Synthesis: Results

 \subsection{Downstream Zero-shot TTS Results}

-Table \ref{tab:table1} reports zero-shot TTS results on the LibriSpeech-PC test-clean dataset, with results presented separately for high-resource and low-resource settings.
-In the high-resource scenario, NAR models (E2 TTS and F5-TTS) achieve performance comparable to AR models such as CosyVoice~\cite{Du24cosyvoice} and FireRedTTS~\cite{guo2024fireredtts}.

-For a fair comparison, we evaluated the models in the low-resource setting, which highlights the advantages of Semantic-VAE.
-When integrated into F5-TTS, Semantic-VAE achieves state-of-the-art results, reducing WER to 2.10\% and increasing speaker similarity (SIM) to 0.64 under the same inference setting, outperforming both F5-TTS Small baseline and its vanilla VAE variant.
+Table~\ref{tab:table1} reports zero-shot TTS results on LibriSpeech-PC test-clean.
+We include high-resource results from prior work for reference and focus our evaluation on the low-resource setting.
+When integrated into F5-TTS, Semantic-VAE achieves the best WER and SIM among all low-resource models, outperforming both the F5-TTS baseline and its vanilla VAE variant.
 A similar trend is observed when applying Semantic-VAE to E2 TTS, yielding consistent gains over the baseline.
 To further assess convergence, we compare the proposed Semantic-VAE against the vanilla VAE and the mel-based F5-TTS baseline across different training steps.
 As shown in Fig. \ref{fig:2}, Semantic-VAE converges faster and achieves better performance than both the vanilla VAE and the mel-based baseline at the same step.
 These results demonstrate that Semantic-VAE not only improves the final performance, especially speaker similarity, but also accelerates convergence and reduces training costs compared with the baseline F5-TTS.